5.5 mm scale: History

 However 5.5mm scale remained in use and, following an article on the Gwynant Valley Railway by Malcolm Savage in Railway Modeller, October 1984, the 5.5mm Association was formed.
 The tooling for the GEM kits was purchased by Malcolm Savage in 1996 and he reintroduced and upgraded the range.
 Following Malcolm's death in 2018 the tooling was purchased by 55th Studios.
 Worsley Works has also produced "scratch aids" for the scale.
 More recently, 3D printing techniques have expanded the range of available models even further, while in the USA there's a quietly flourishing 3' gauge modelling fraternity, using OO track and mechanisms.

 There are many other sources of modelling aids for 5.5 mm scale.
 Siku's Super Series of vehicles are to 1/55 scale, while in the military modelling and wargaming world, 28mm scale (the height of a 6' tall figure) is a close match.
-Historical and contemporary figues, buildings and accessories are all readily available from a variety of manufacturers.
+Historical and contemporary figures, buildings and accessories are all readily available from a variety of manufacturers.